-LibreYOLO is an MIT-licensed object detection library that provides a unified Python API across three architectures: YOLOX, YOLOv9, and RF-DETR.
-One interface for prediction, training, validation, and export — regardless of which model family you use.
+LibreYOLO is an MIT-licensed object detection library that provides a unified Python API across four architectures: YOLOX, YOLOv9, RT-DETR, and RF-DETR.
+One interface for prediction, training, validation, and export, regardless of which model family you use.

 python